 Day 3: Luxor to Naga Hammadi

 This morning you’ll sail north from Luxor to Qena, a city close to the famed Dendera Temple.
 After lunch, visit this beautifully preserved temple which was built during the 4th Century BC in honour of Hathor, the goddess of love.
 Its intricate ceiling carvings are a particular highlight.
-Return to the ship for dinner and sail to Naga Hammadi, passing the bridges.
+Return to the ship for dinner and sail to Naga Hammadi.
 Enjoy dinner and music in the bar.
 B, L, D.

 Day 4: Naga Hammadi to Sohag

-Today you’ll sail towards Sohag in the morning, passing Abu Homar’s Lock.
-Sail to El Balyana and have lunch before transferring to the ancient city of Abydos by coach to visit the remains of the Great Temple of Abydos, also known as the Temple of Seti I. Wander through this remarkable temple and view its impressive reliefs and the famous Abydos King List – a documentation of past kings engraved on one of the temple walls.
-Return to the ship for dinner and tonight’s Galabeya party and Egyptian wine tasting as the ship continues to Sohag.
+Today you’ll sail towards El Balyana via Abu Homar’s Lock and bridge.
+Transfer to the ancient city of Abydos by coach to visit the remains of the Great Temple of Abydos, also known as the Temple of Seti I. Wander through this remarkable temple and view its impressive reliefs and the famous Abydos King List – a documentation of past kings engraved on one of the temple walls.
+Return to the ship for lunch as you continue sailing to Sohag.
+After tonight’s dinner, there’ll be a Galabeya party and Egyptian wine tasting.
 B, L, D.

 Day 5: Sohag to Tel El Amarna